wictorwilen/Microsoft-teams-docs/teams/botevents.md

 # Microsoft Teams bot events

-Teams will send notifications to your bot for changes or events that happen in contexts where your bot is active.
-You can use these events to trigger service logic, such as:
+Microsoft Teams sends notifications to your bot for changes or events that happen in contexts where your bot is active.
+You can use these events to trigger service logic, such as the following:

-* Trigger welcome message when your bot is added to a team.
+* Trigger a welcome message when your bot is added to a team
-* Query and cache team information when the bot is added to a team.
+* Query and cache team information when the bot is added to a team
-* Upated cached information on team membership or channel information.
+* Update cached information on team membership or channel information
-* Remove cached information for a team if the bot is removed.
+* Remove cached information for a team if the bot is removed

-All bot events are sent as an `Activity` object where `messageType` defines what information is in the `Activity` object.
-For messages of type `message`, see [Bot Conversation Overview](botsconversation.md).
+Each bot event is sent as an `Activity` object in which `messageType` defines what information is in the object.
+For messages of type `message`, see [Sending and receiving messages](botsconversation.md).

-Teams-specific events, usually triggered off the `conversationUpdate` type, will have additional Teams event information passed as part of the `channelData` object, and therefore your event handler must query the `channelData` payload for the Teams `eventType` and additional event-specific metadata.
+Teams-specific events, usually triggered off the `conversationUpdate` type, have additional Teams event information passed as part of the `channelData` object, and therefore your event handler must query the `channelData` payload for the Teams `eventType` and additional event-specific metadata.

-The following enumerate the events that your bot can receive and take action on:
+The following table lists the events that your bot can receive and take action on.

 |Type|Payload object|Teams `eventType` |Description|
 |---|---|---|---|
 | `conversationUpdate` |`membersAdded`| `teamMemberAdded`|[Bot or team member was added to team](botevents.md#team-member-or-bot-addition)|